Hutch News

 The landmark study that prompted millions of women to stop taking combined hormone therapy resulted in $37.1 billion net economic return, thousands of lives saved, a new study finds

-Obesity, inactivity may increase risk of breast cancers
+Alcohol increases risk of some breast cancers